 Another day, another Sony-Marvel property catches actors in its web.
-Today’s IP in question is Madame Web, a movie about the titular character who appears in the Spider-Man comics.
+Today’s IP in question is Madame Web, a movie about the titular character, who appears in the Spider-Man comics.
 Directed by S.J.
 Clarkson with a screenplay by Morbius’s Matt Sazama and Burk Sharpless, the latest entry to Sony’s universe of Marvel comic adaptations is the first with a female lead.
-The movie is still in early development with no set release date, but its intriguing casting decisions have us wondering if the “allegedly locking people in a Blue Bottle Coffee” thing was a Madame Web Method acting exercise.
+The movie is still in early development, but its intriguing casting decisions have us wondering if the “allegedly locking people in a Blue Bottle Coffee” thing was a Madame Web Method acting exercise.
 While the answer may be elusive, here’s all the casting, plot, and release information we do know so far.
 Get caught in the web.

 Who is Madame Web, anyway?

 Madame Web is a supporting character in the Spider-Man comics.
 In 2019, Marvel wrote a handy-dandy article titled “Caught in Spidey’s Web: 5 Things to Know About Madame Web,” where the company tells the un-indoctrinated about the superperson.
 According to the site, Madame Web’s government name is Cassandra Webb; she is a blind, clairvoyant elderly woman suffering from a chronic neuromuscular disease that makes moving and breathing tough.
 She also advises Peter Parker, a.k.a.
 Spider-Man, whenever the young hero needs guidance and even knows Parker’s true identity.
 Seated in a web-shaped chair that doubles as a life-support machine, she uses her psychic powers to fight crime.

 Do we know the plot of the movie?